 It was metaphoric that Tibetan monks built a sand mandala in a booth right by the coffee buffet.
 Mandalas are supposed to effect purification and healing and we were at an addiction treatment conference.
 The sand mandala also represents the impermanent nature of existence.
 When it’s finished, the monks disperse their creation into flowing water.
 Perhaps that too was symbolic of the conference.
 The title was Moments of Change.
-Host Rob Waggener of Foundations Recovery Network and UHS said, “The right time for change is a constant you can expect and depend on.”
+Host Rob Waggener said, “The right time for change is a constant you can expect and depend on.”
 Many of the lectures explored the need for change in our industry and the history of impermanence in addiction treatment over the years.

 Cha, Cha, Changes…